typesafegithub/github-workflows-kt/docs/index.md

 # github-workflows-kt

-github-workflows-kt is a tool for creating
+github-workflows-kt is a tool for generating
-[GitHub Actions workflows](https://docs.github.com/en/actions/using-workflows) in a **type-safe** script, helping you to build **robust** workflows for your GitHub projects without mistakes, with **pleasure**, in [Kotlin](https://kotlinlang.org/).
+[GitHub Actions workflow](https://docs.github.com/en/actions/using-workflows) YAML files in a **type-safe** script, helping you to build **robust** workflows for your GitHub projects without mistakes, with **pleasure**, in [Kotlin](https://kotlinlang.org/).